Florida’s Democratic gubernatorial candidate under attack

 One of the owners of the restaurant was lobbyist Adam Corey, who once served as Gillum’s campaign treasurer and has known him since college.
 Gillum says he has talked to the FBI and that he is not the target of an investigation.
 He also has told local news outlets that he has broken off his friendship with Corey.

 As the investigation has moved along, The Tallahassee Democrat has done a series of stories delving into the web of connections and has reported that Gillum vacationed at a luxury resort in Costa Rica in May 2016 with Corey and another investor in The Edison who is also a Gillum donor and campaign supporter.
 During that trip, Corey set up a meeting between Gillum and the FBI undercover agents.
+Local media have also reported on a trip Gillum took to New York where he also met with Corey and undercover agents and attended a showing of the Broadway show “Hamilton.”
+Both the New York and Costa Rica trips are now being probed by Florida’s ethics commission after a local businessman filed complaints against Gillum.

+Christopher Kise, an attorney for Corey, said his client is not a target of the FBI investigation, but he declined to say if Corey has testified to a grand jury or if he is cooperating.
+He said he did not know why Gillum has distanced himself from his longtime friend.

+“It appears the mayor is throwing Mr. Corey under the bus and I’m not sure why,” Kise said.
+“Adam has always considered the mayor a friend.”

 The seemingly glacial path of the FBI investigation has led to ongoing speculation of when, or if, indictments will be announced and who will be the eventual target of any charges.